suspect-devices/digithink/docs/resume/DDelmarDavis.md

 ###Continuing Education Instructor
 **Pacific Northwest College of Art** Sep 2012 - Dec 2014 *(2 years 4 months)*

-Developed curriculum for and taught an 8 week survey course introducing Artists to microcontrollers using the Arduino platform.
+After three years of giving one day classes to the community through Dorkbotpdx I was asked by PNCA's extensions school to develop curriculum for and teach an 8 week survey course introducing Artists to microcontrollers using the Arduino platform.
 ###Unix Systems Engineer
 **Adecco** Dec 2012 - Mar 2013 *(4 months)*